 On the Email tab, enter the FQDN of your SMTP server, the SMTP port (default is 25), and the sender name and account.
 Depending on the email configuration in your environment, the sender account may need to be a valid user on your mail server (using Active Directory credentials) or you may be able to put anything in this field (if your mail server supports anonymous connections).
-You may use the people picker button (I) to browse for the sender account if you are using a valid account.
-Select the Use SSL box if this option is supported by your mail server requires that you provide a username and password for a valid user, enter that Active Directory username and password in the fields at the bottom of the page after selecting the Explicit credentials radio button.
-You may use the people picker button (I) to browse for the account.
-Click the verify button (I) to confirm that the username and password entered are valid.
+You may use the people picker button () to browse for the sender account if you are using a valid account.
+Select the Use SSL box if this option is supported by your mail server and select the appropriate authentication method for your environment.
+If your mail server requires that you provide a username and password for a valid user, enter that Active Directory username and password in the fields at the bottom of the page after selecting the Explicit credentials radio button.
+You may use the people picker button () to browse for the account.
+Click the verify button () to confirm that the username and password entered are valid.
 The user you select here must match the email address you set in the Sender Account field if you select Explicit credentials.
 The information entered on this tab may later be changed in the Keyfactor Command Management Portal.